 Are you sure you’re up to speed on paternity leave?
-Paternity leave and pay is a statutory right, meaning employers can face a claim in an employment tribunal if they don’t allow an employee to take leave, or pay them the correct amount whilst they’re on paternity leave.
+Paternity leave and pay is a statutory right, meaning employers can face a claim in an employment tribunal if they don’t allow an employee to take leave, or pay them the correct amount whilst they’re on leave.
 Here we share the essentials you need to know as an employer.

 Statutory paternity leave

-Employees are entitled to one or two consecutive weeks (their choice) of paternity leave within 56 days of the birth or adoption of their child, to take care of the new addition to their family.
+Employees are entitled to one or two consecutive weeks (their choice) of leave within 56 days of the birth or adoption of their child, to take care of the new addition to their family.
 A week is classed as the number of days an employee works in a week.
 This is the minimum paternity leave the government requires you to provide, you are free as an employer to enhance this as you wish.

 Paternity leave entitlement